 Now the plasmid DNA is digested using the restriction endonuclease enzyme which creates the same sticky ends alike the gene of our interest.

-Enzyme ligase used to seal the ends of the plasmid DNA and insert (Ligase).
+Enzyme ligase is used to seal the ends of the plasmid DNA and insert (Ligase).

 Once the process of plasmid construction is done, the plasmid DNA is amplified or can directly be inserted into the bacterial host.

-In general, the E.coli is used for the transformation experiments.
+In general, E.coli is used for transformation experiments.

 The bacterial containing artificial plasmid is grown using the standard culturing procedure.

-Once, the sufficient amount of bacterial colonies are cultured, the plasmid DNA is isolated.
+Once, a sufficient amount of bacterial colonies are cultured, the plasmid DNA is isolated.